pbs-assess/sdmTMB/cran-comments.md

 This is a resubmission to fix 'Additional issues' on CRAN checks as requested.

-We have removed calls from the rstan package, which appear to have caused valgrind/gcc-ASAN/clang-ASAN errors on CRAN checks.
+We were unable to reproduce the issue but have removed tangential functionality that used rstan, which appears to have caused valgrind/gcc-ASAN/clang-ASAN errors on CRAN checks.

 We have tested the new package with valgrind on two systems and clang-ASAN on the latest Fedora attempting to match the CRAN setup and our checks pass.

 Compared to the previously published version 0.2.1: